unseemly/unseemly.github.io/index.md

   will be able to use your library as if it were written in their language.

-This is why Unseemly's type system looks like the type system of a "real" language;
+This is why Unseemly's type system looks like
+ the type system of a "real" language;
   many libraries are just a bunch of functions with types.
 If the type systems are the same, libraries can be language-agnostic.

 Dynamically-typed languages get to use statically-typed libraries, and vice-versa.

+## This means you!

+When I say "implement the language you've always been meaning to make" in Unseemly, I'm talking to you.

+The only thing I know about you is that you've read a big wall of text about a new programming language.
+If you care about programming languages that much, you should go ahead and make one.

+And don't listen to people who say that writing compilers is hard.
+If you're a programmer, you know that programming consists of figuring out how to do something, and making the computer do it for you instead.
+Writing a compiler is just the case where
+ "something" equals "write tedious code".

+Unseemly's macro system is meant for language implementation, but mainly that just means that you can get to the good stuff faster.
+You can do it in any language you want.